er-hiba/Learn2Code/README.md

   - "Very poor" if the average score is below 10

 *Files*: The files for this project are in the folder AverageScore_Grade.
-- AverageScore_Grade.py is the file that contains the code
+- averagescore_grade.py is the file that contains the code
-- AverageScore_Grade.txt contains the algorithm in English
+- averagescore_grade.txt contains the algorithm in English
-- Notes_Moyennes.txt contains the algorithm in French
+- notes_moyennes.txt contains the algorithm in French

 ### Revenue_Calculator
 *Description*: This program calculates revenue based on the total number of units sold and the price per unit.
 It also allows the user to input a currency symbol and displays the revenue with the symbol.

 *Files*: The file that contains the code for this project is revenue_calculator.py
 You can find it in the directory Revenue_Calculator

+### Circle_Area
+*Description*: This program effectively calculates and displays the area of a circle with two decimals while handling cases where the user enters a non-positive radius.

+*Files*: The file that contains the code for this project is circle_area.py
+You can find it in the directory Circle_Area

 ## Contact
 If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com).